-The Gorge Trail at Watkins Glen leads you to Rainbow Falls, which is the most iconic spot in the park.
-The Gorge Trail follows Glen Creek, up stone staircases, and over idyllic bridges.
-And throughout the entire hike, you are rewarded with views of some of the most beautiful waterfalls in the Finger Lakes.
-Quite frankly, Watkins Glen is one of the most beautiful places in New York.
+The Gorge Trail at Watkins Glen leads you to Rainbow Falls, the most iconic waterfall in the park.
+Following Glen Creek, up stone staircases, and over idyllic bridges, you are rewarded with some of the most beautiful waterfalls in the Finger Lakes on the Watkins Glen Gorge Trail.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.